 This support person will accompany you throughout the process, from the information sessions to your return home.
 She will encourage you in your daily activities and in your exercises.
 She will be your memory, your escort, your trainer, your motivator and your support.
 She could stay with you when you return home, perhaps for several days.
 Her presence could be continuous at the beginning, and then be reduced gradually according to your condition and your needs.
-She could run errands (groceries...), given that you won't be able to drive your car for 6 to 8 weeks, prepare meals, help with housekeeping, as well as driving you to your appointments.
-This person will be your guide, but will not do what only you can do.
+She could run errands (bank, groceries...), given that you won't be able to drive your car for 6 to 8 weeks, prepare meals, help with housekeeping, etc. This person will be your guide, but will not do what only you can do.